timfu04/java-bug-tracker-api/README.md

 # Java Bug Tracker API

 ## 1. Description
+- Java Bug Tracker API is a Java backend project that utilizes REST API to manage a range of entities.
+This project consists of a total of 8 entities, namely role, user, project, issue, status, severity, priority, and issue comment.
+It is built using the Spring Boot framework, adhering to the MVC design pattern for effective separation of concerns.
+It also incorporates custom exceptions with a global exception handler to ensure robust error handling.
+Besides that, it features custom annotations and validators, including date format validator, date range validator, and uppercase validator to enhance the data integrity and validation capabilities of the application.

 ## 2. Database Business Rules
 1. A role has more than one user, a user belongs to only one role (roles to users, 1 to M)